 Ed: Yes, absolutely.
 And again, that actually seems kind of intuitive, right?
 Somebody’s standing there.
 Let’s take good care of them.
 But often in a busy practice, you’ve got lots going on at the same time with people waiting in an exam room or a consultation room.
 The phone’s ringing, emails [are] coming in, not to mention your coordinators have hundreds of people that they still have to get back to by the end of the week.
 The communication being closer to live communication, obviously, will help.

 Thank you so much for your time, Christina.
 It’s been enlightening for us, and we certainly hope that your experience will help many other practices.

-Christina Alves is the Practice Director at Maine Plastic Surgery in Portland, Maine, the practice of board certified plastic surgeons Dr. Jarrod Daniel and Dr. Verne Weisberg.
+Christina Alves was the Practice Director at Maine Plastic Surgery in Portland, Maine, the practice of board certified plastic surgeons Dr. Jarrod Daniel and Dr. Verne Weisberg.
 She manages the practice and oversees the team of patient coordinators.

 Ed Syring is the Executive Vice President of YellowTelescope , SEOversite, and iScreamSocialMedia.
 He has worked with over 10,000 patients worldwide, oversees the staffing, sales, and marketing for clients nationwide and has worked with hundreds of practices throughout his career.